xStarbound/xStarbound/doc/lua/lua.md

 ## Function calls and data transfer across Lua/Pluto contexts

-> **IMPORTANT NOTICE FOR SCRIPT MODDERS: Legacy support for shared Lua/Pluto states, and therefore unsafe cross-context Lua/Pluto state sharing and calls via sandbox exploits (i.e., smuggling values and calls through type metatables or base library tables), have been _deprecated and completely removed_ in xStarbound v3.5 — disabling `"safeScripts"` _no longer_ enables this functionality.
-Mods that use sandbox exploits to share state or make cross-context calls are _NO LONGER SUPPORTED_ by xStarbound.**

-> **WARNING:** On stock Starbound, StarExtensions, OpenStarbound and the like, **be careful about sharing references to engine callbacks or methods via `shared` or any metatable/table hacks, as calling them _WILL_ cause segfaults («access violations» on Windows)!** When in doubt, use message handlers.
+> **NOTE:** xStarbound v4.5 adds support for memory-safe «Lua smuggling», which is the sharing of Lua binding (or callback) references across contexts via type metatables or library tables, as used in certain mods.
+To use this feature, `"legacySmuggling"` must be enabled in the client's `xclient.config` or the server or host's `xserver.config` or `xclient.config`.
 >
-> Lua doesn't keep track of user-created references to callbacks after those callbacks get their lease "revoked" by the engine, which happens right after `uninit` finishes running in the context where the callback is leased, or for those "one-off" scripts without `uninit`, right after the script finishes running.
+> When this compatibility mode is enabled, all «smuggled» user-created references to Lua bindings (or callbacks) will throw a catchable Lua error on invocation after those bindings get their lease revoked by the engine.
+Lease revocation generally happens right after `uninit` finishes running in the context where the callback is leased, or for those «one-off» scripts without `uninit`, right after the script finishes running.

+> **FOR PLAYERS:** If you have mod compatibility issues that cause nil dereference errors in your game's log, these are likely due to the mod using «Lua smuggling».
+Try enabling `"legacySmuggling"` to solve this issue.
+Installing xSBCompat will automatically enable this setting if it hasn't been explicitly set before.
+>
+> _Character swapping:_ Mods that require «Lua smuggling» may have glitches after swapping, adding or removing player characters on xClient; if a `/swap`, `/add` or `/remove` command causes issues with your «smuggling»-dependent mods, avoid using those commands and go back to the main menu when you want to switch characters.

+> **WARNING FOR NON-XSTARBOUND CLIENTS AND SERVERS:** While xStarbound v4.5+ makes sharing references to Lua bindings between contexts (often called «Lua smuggling») memory-safe, on stock Starbound, StarExtensions, OpenStarbound and the like, **be careful about sharing references to engine callbacks or methods via `shared` or any metatable/table hacks, as calling them _WILL_ cause segfaults («access violations» on Windows)!** When in doubt, use message handlers or check your Lua binding references.

 There are four main ways to share data and make calls across Lua contexts on xStarbound: